A FEW EXAMPLES

 The image was picked because I have personally always been in awe of the sculpture; in fact I have been there for several visits.
-Sometimes creating a different shot from a very basic image is half the challenge, and fun - I like to call it 'beautifying.'
+Sometimes creating a different shot from a very basic image is half the challenge, I like to call it 'beautifying.'
 The other thing to mention is that acquiring permissions from a film production to use images as examples can be quite difficult to do.

-Black & White: a basic desaturation of the image; again can vary between a low contrast, 'normal' and high contrast image.
+Black & White a basic desaturation of the image; again can vary between a low contrast, 'normal' and high contrast image.
 To leave some of the detail in the facial features in the high contrast version I included an isolation window over the face to stop too much of the detail from disappearing.

-Sepia: is an old school look that is reminiscent of old photos that have an aged feeling.
+Sepia is an old school look that is reminiscent of old photos that have an aged feeling.
 A slightly muddied look, which can again be quite subjective - I personally prefer the second example that employs a vignette and washes out the contrast to the edges of the frame.

-Filter Techniques: colour can be used in many ways to change the image or it can be used to simulate filters that are attached to the lens during principal photography, from changing the density or adding warm up filters it can change the look and feel of the shot.
+Filter Techniques - colour can be used in many ways to change the image or it can be used to simulate filters that are attached to the lens during principal photography, from changing the density or adding warm up filters it can change the look and feel of the shot.
 However it is sometimes better to do this in post during the colour correction because often it may be very difficult to reverse the look of a filter or 'in camera' effect if it does not work out.
 I am very much in favour of doing shots 'in camera' if it is the intended look and will not compromise the project later in production.